-I was recently in a meeting where it was said that a lack of subject matter expertise is a disadvantage in taxonomy development.
+Some say that subject matter expertise is necessary in taxonomy development.
 This is understandable; it makes sense to assume that the more domain expertise a taxonomist has, the better the final information product will be.
-However, my experience has shown that this is not always the case.
+However, this is not always the case.
 So exactly how does the role of subject matter expert (SME) fit into taxonomy development?

 As any seasoned information architect will say in response to a tough issue: "It depends," because the best solutions are crafted around contextual factors.
 This certainly applies to SMEs.
 Goals for any particular taxonomy development project will include some permutation of the following: "…increase findability…", "…enhance user experience…", "…deliver key knowledge…", and so on.
 These are audience-specific goals, and the importance of a SME relative to other factors depends on the target audience.
 What it boils down to is a thorough contextual analysis: analyze the content, analyze the domain, and analyze the users.
 No matter the project, we still need to validate with experts.
 If the target audience is composed of experts, then deep subject knowledge is an especially critical resource.
 However, depending too much on domain experts, without considering the range of user knowledge, can lead to overly complex terminology that may miss the boat with your audience.